 The transfer credit process takes approximately 16 weeks following each submission deadline.
 You should allow sufficient time to meet important deadlines that may affect you (e.g., application for graduation, registration in courses that require prerequisites that you took on exchange, entry to a major/honours program, etc.)

-Students interested in Korean society and its cultural heritages can easily access three study abroad opportunities: Student Exchange Program, KIEP (Korea University International Education Program) and ISS (International Summer School).
+- 3 study abroad opportunities: Student Exchange Program, KIEP (Korea University International Education Program) and ISS (International Summer School)

-The university’s academic breadth is extensive with its 81 departments in 19 colleges & divisions, and 18 graduate schools and it has over 1,400 full-time faculty members with over 95% of them holding a Ph.D. or equivalent qualification in their field.
+- 1,400+ full-time faculty members with over 95% of them holding a Ph.D. or equivalent qualification in their field

-KU has particularly strong Humanities and Asian Studies Departments along with the recently established Graduate School of International Studies (GSIS).
-KU is also renowned for its professional schools of Law, Medicine and Business Administration.
+- Particularly strong Humanities and Asian Studies Departments along with the recently established Graduate School of International Studies (GSIS)

 Partner university's areas of study